-- If a new pupil fails to attend at the beginning of the first day of the agreed or notified Admissions date, the school should undertake reasonable enquiries to establish the child's whereabouts and consider notifying the local authority at the earliest opportunity.Schools must monitor all pupils' attendance through their daily register. - Schools must address poor or irregular attendance with both parents and child. - Schools should follow their local authority guidance in terms of the intervals at which they will inform local authorities of the details of pupils who fail to attend regularly or have missed ten school days or more without permission. - Where a pupil has not returned to school for ten days after an authorised absence or is absent from school without authorisation for twenty consecutive school days, the pupil can be removed from the Admissions Register when the school and the local authority have failed, after jointly making reasonable enquiries, to establish the whereabouts of the child.
+- If a new pupil fails to attend at the beginning of the first day of the agreed or notified admissions date, the school should undertake reasonable enquiries to establish the child's whereabouts and consider notifying the local authority at the earliest opportunity.
+Schools must monitor all pupils' attendance through their daily register. - Schools must address all attendance concerns with both parents/carers and children as soon as challenges emerge. - Schools should follow their local authority guidance in terms of the intervals at which they will inform local authorities of the details of pupils who fail to attend regularly or have missed ten school days or more without permission. - Where a pupil has not returned to school for ten days after an authorised absence or is absent from school without authorisation for twenty consecutive school days, the pupil can be removed from the Admissions Register when the school and the local authority have failed, after jointly making reasonable enquiries, to establish the whereabouts of the child.
 The type of enquiries may include the school/local authority checking with relatives, neighbours, landlords private or social housing providers and other local stakeholders who are involved.
-They should also record that they have completed these procedures.
-If there is reason to believe a child is in immediate danger or at risk of harm, a referral should be made to children's social care (and the police if appropriate).
-This only applies if the school does not have reasonable grounds (and medical evidence) to believe that the pupil is unable to attend because of sickness or unavoidable cause.
-In these situations, where is it unknown why the child is not attending school, and the parents are not responding to school communication, consideration may be given to seeking advice from social care. - Home Education: Where a parent/carer has expressed their intention to remove their child from school with a view to educating at home, the school will coordinate a meeting with parents/carers to explore why they are considering this option- schools will explore keeping the child in school whilst respecting parental choice.
+No home visits must or will be undertaken.
+The school will make a written record that they have completed these procedures on their safeguarding systems

-Where a parent notifies the school in writing that they are home educating, the school must delete the child's name from the admission register and inform the local authority.
+- If there is reason to believe a child who is absent from school is in immediate danger or at risk of harm, whether there has been communication from parents/carers or not, a referral must and will be made to children's social care (and the Police if appropriate) (see below -Safeguarding).
+This only applies if the school does not have reasonable grounds (and medical evidence) to believe that the pupil is unable to attend because of sickness or unavoidable cause. - Elective Home Education: Where a parent/carer has expressed their intention to remove their child from school with a view to educating them at home, the school will coordinate a meeting with parents/carers to explore why they are considering this option.
+Schools will explore keeping the child in school whilst respecting parental choice.
+Where a parent/carer notifies the school in writing that they are now home educating their child, the school must delete the child's name from the admission register and notify the local authority of the leaver, including the local authority's Elective Home Education Team (informing the parents that they have done this so that they can receive the necessary support).
 However, where parents orally indicate that they intend to withdraw their child to be home educated, the school should consider notifying the local authority at the earliest opportunity.